gitkraken/vscode-gitlens/README.md

 - Fixes issue where the *Compare File with * Revision* commands in the editor toolbar would show and hide too often because of insignificant focus changes
 - Fixes issue where the scope box would be empty when there was no workspace open in the interactive settings editor
 - Fixes issue where GitLens saves a couple settings with default values into user settings (rather than just removing the setting)
+- Fixes issue showing changes with untracked stashed files
+- Fixes issue showing changes with working file when the file has been renamed

 See the [release notes](https://github.com/eamodio/vscode-gitlens/blob/master/CHANGELOG.md "Open Release Notes") for the full set of changes